 The Covenant Circle program deepens and broadens personal spiritual growth.
-A group usually consists of 8-10 members who meet at each others’ homes, usually once every two weeks.
+A group usually consists of 8-10 members who meet generally once a month.
 Each meeting focuses on a spiritual or religious topic.
 The goals are to:

 - Listen and be listened to in a safe place

 - Learn about the mysteries of our world and our spiritual paths

 - Serve our community and the needs of one another

 - Maintain personal connections and a caring community